 - 8 medium carrots

-1½ tbsp coconut oil, melted
+- 1½ tbsp coconut oil, melted

 - ½ tbsp maple syrup

-5 sprigs of fresh rosemary
+- 5 sprigs fresh rosemary

 - Pinch of cayenne pepper

 - Brush over melted coconut oil and maple syrup, and season to taste with salt and pepper.
 Place rosemary sprigs at equal intervals between the carrots.